CalderaWP/caldera-state/README.md

 * See "Available Scripts" below for more information on development

 ## What Is This?
-This package provides Redux(-like) state managment for Caldera Forms configurations and other things that need their state managed in a React app, such as Gutenberg.
+This package provides Redux(-like) state management for Caldera Forms configurations and other things that need their state managed in a React app, such as Gutenberg.

 Also, an example app and test coverage for all of that.